 However, some employees are not covered by the Employment Standards Act, 2000.
 Some have special rules that apply to them.
-For more information, please see page 2 of the Claim Guide or try our Special Rule Tool.
+For more information, please try our Special Rule Tool.

 You should ask your union representative for help.
 Generally, you cannot file a claim with the Ministry of Labour.